lumix103/soupful/README.md

 ## Commands

 - Ban

   - Bans a user if possible.

 - Kick

   - Kicks a user if possible.

 - Ping

   - Replies with "pong!"

+- Prune Command

+  - Delete n amount of new messages in a channel.

 ## TODO